veracity/veracity-documentation/sections/vap/user-roles.md

 ## ReportAdmin

 This role is suitable for people who should be able to:
-* Upload and delete Power BI report and files (your reports are based on them).
+* Upload and delete Power BI reports and files (your reports are based on them).
 * Create reports in VAP.
 * Connect your web app to be shown and shared through VAP.